WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 **Option 2**

 Remove completely.
 Metadata could be grabbed by the `credentialSubject` field.
 The VC spec does not have requirements over the types of information that could be mentioned `credentialSubject`, but because this is where the "holder" and "subject" properties live, it makes sense that any sort of additional metadata lives here.
 This will be consistent and interoperable with other verifiable credentials that are not Blockcerts, and other verifiable credential wallets.

+**Option 3**

+Leave as is.
+It is not a requirement that we change this at all.
+Going with option 2 would remove the need to have some possible duplicate information, but leaving as is would allow issuers to make explicit the metadata information they want displayed to a user and parsed by systems.

+Note that leaving `metadataJson` or changing to `metadata` will more than likely be specific to blockcerts and not understood by the wider VC ecosystem.
+The recommended approach would be to just pull additional metadata information from `credentialSubject` (option 2).

 ## Badge Claim
 Going off of the paper written from a previous RWoT over open badges as a VC (https://github.com/WebOfTrustInfo/rwot6-santabarbara/blob/master/final-documents/open-badges-are-verifiable-credentials.md), an example badge claim we can create for those that want a similar badge-like experience could look like below.